You just went on your first date. It was nice…and fun. You actually had a really great time. So… What do you do now after a first date?

 And I’m pretty sure that whoever that person is, they’ll make you feel comfortable, respect you, and you won’t be worrying about having a good time.

-If you realize that this guy is nowhere near what you’d like your end result partner to look and be like after a, then he’s not the one for you.
+If you realize that this guy is nowhere near what you’d like your end result partner to look and be like after a first date, then he’s not the one for you.
 Don’t waste your time any longer with this guy.

 Set them free so that you can free yourself to find the guy that you truly deserve.

-One of the biggest things you can do after a?
+One of the biggest things you can do after a first date?
 PRAY ABOUT IT.

 Tell God all about it and all of the considerations that were mentioned above.
 Ask for clarity and peace to move forward.
 Or, ask for the confirmation to never call this guy again.
 Either way, trusting God with making the next move is always a sure win.